Jess' Photo

 • I’m grateful for the way my daughter turns to me when she’s sad.

-Highly Sensitive Kids Are Good
+Highly Sensitive Kids Aren’t Bad

 They also aren’t manipulative or need our punishment.
 In fact, it’s through curiosity, compassion, and working with our child’s sensitivity and strong will that we can truly help make a change!
 Highly sensitive children are beautiful humans deserving of love and respect.